Farama-Foundation/Metaworld/README.md

 ```
 base_env = CarEnv()
-env = FlattenEnv(base_env, obs_key='observation')
+env = FlatGoalEnv(base_env, obs_key='observation')
 obs = env.reset()  # returns just the 'observation'
 action = policy_that_takes_in_vector(obs)
 ```

-The observation space of FlattenEnv will be the corresponding env of the vector (e.g. `gym.space.Box`).
+The observation space of FlatGoalEnv will be the corresponding env of the vector (e.g. `gym.space.Box`).
 However, note that the goal is not part of the observation!
 Not giving the goal to the policy might make the task impossible.